How to get divorced in the UK (England & Wales) - Step by step filing for divorce guide

 Speak to a Divorce Specialist

-Book a free 15-minute call with an amicable expert.
-Understand the process, how long it may take, how much it can cost and what your options are.
+Our Divorce Specialists can help you understand the process of applying for divorce, how long it may take, how much divorce can cost and what your options are.

 Step two: The acknowledgement of service (for the sole application)

-Step three: Apply for your Conditional Order
+Step three: Apply for your conditional order

 Step four: Apply for a consent order (optional)

-Step five: Apply for your Final Order
+Step five: Apply for your final order

-Six weeks and one day after the Conditional Order pronouncement date, applicant one can apply for the Final Order which is the last stage of the submitting for divorce process.
+Six weeks and one day after the conditional order pronouncement date, applicant one can apply for the final order, which is the last stage of the submitting for divorce process.
 If you have made a joint application for divorce, then applicant two must check this before it is submitted to court.

-Once you receive your Final Order certificate – you are officially divorced.
-Keep the paperwork safe and start your new chapter!
+Once you receive your final order certificate – you are officially divorced.
+Keep the paperwork safe and start your new chapter.

 amicable's top tips when submitting for divorce: